The Universe

 - The theory is testable.

-- The theory is compressive, because it explains the entire fossil record with a single rule.
+- The theory is compressive, because it explains properties of the entire fossil record with a single rule.

-For this, it does not matter whether you call evolution a “theory” or a “hobblenock”.
+For this, it does not matter whether we call Evolution a “theory” or a “hobblenock”.
 What matters is that it accurately describes reality.

 Now scientists still call it a “theory” and not a “fact”.
 This is because they are ready to abandon it if it ever makes a false prediction.
 Again, this is more than any religious system can say of itself.
-In fact, all generalizations in science are theories.
-For example, the theory of gravity is a theory.
-This is because it could be that one day it makes a wrong prediction.
-It’s just that it doesn’t.
-And it is the same with the theory of evolution.
+In fact, all generalizations in science are mere theories.
+For example, the theory of gravity is almost certainly true, but still called a theory.
+This is because it could one day make a wrong prediction.
+It’s just that it never has.
+And it is the same with the theory of Evolution.

 God did it!